SIMD Overview

 __m128 w = _mm_shuffle_ps(col,col, _MM_SHUFFLE(3, 3, 3, 3));

-The shuffle instruction lets us move around the values of a simd register.
-This snippet loads the column once, and then converts it into 4 simd registers, with the first being “x,x,x,x”, second being “y,y,y,y” and so on.
-This is a very common technique, and if you target avx you can do it with the _mm_permute_ps
+The shuffle instruction lets us move around the values of a SIMD register.
+This snippet loads the row once, and then converts it into 4 SIMD registers, with the first being “x,x,x,x”, second being “y,y,y,y” and so on.
+This is a very common technique, and if you target AVX you can do it with the _mm_permute_ps which works similarly.
+In AVX, it’s also possible to directly load 1 float into a wide register with the _mm_broadcast_ss intrinsic.

 _mm_store_ps(&out[i][0], result_col);